 - Knee braces; and back braces. - Orthopedic and corrective shoes that are part of a leg brace. - Hospital beds; wheelchairs; crutches; and walkers. - Glucometers.
-These are covered when the device is medically necessary for you due to your type of diabetic condition. - Visual magnifying aids; and voice-synthesizers.
+These are covered when the device is medically necessary for you due to your type of diabetic condition.
+(See "Prescription Drugs and Supplies" for your coverage for diabetic testing materials.)

+- Visual magnifying aids; and voice-synthesizers.
 These are covered only for a legally blind member who has insulin dependent, insulin using, gestational, or non-insulin dependent diabetes. - Insulin injection pens.
 (Your benefits for these items are provided as a prescription drug benefit when you buy them from a pharmacy.
 See "Prescription Drugs and Supplies.")

 These covered services include one breast pump for each birth (other than a hospital grade breast pump) that you buy or rent from an appliance company or from a provider who is designated by Blue Cross and Blue Shield to furnish breast pumps.
 However, your coverage will not be more than the full allowed charge for the purchase price of a breast pump.
 If an in-network deductible and/or coinsurance would normally apply to these covered services, both the deductible and coinsurance will be waived for your in-network benefits for a covered breast pump.
 Or, if you choose to obtain the breast pump from a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.
-(If your health plan is a grandfathered health plan under the Affordable Care Act, a deductible and/or coinsurance or benefit limit that would normally apply for durable medical equipment will still apply for a covered breast pump.)
+(If your health plan is a grandfathered health plan under the Affordable Care Act, a deductible and/or coinsurance or benefit limit that would normally apply to you for durable medical equipment will still apply for a covered breast pump.)
 No benefits are provided for a hospital grade breast pump.